TickTeam/guide-tt/ios_app/how_to_create_recurring_tasks.md

 <br />
 **What’s the difference between Defulat repeating mode and Custom repeating mode?**

 Default modes are "Daily", "every weekday", "Weekly", "Monthly", "Monthly" (same day of the week), and "Yearly".
-Custom modes consist of “Repeat from Due Date” and “Repeat from Completion Date”.
+Custom modes consist of "Repeat from Due Date" and "Repeat from Completion Date".
 To separate these repeating modes, here is an example:

 Scenario: Let's say you have a recurring task like emptying your spam email.
 You've set a due date of June 15 to repeat every 2 days.
 But you don't check the task for the 15th off until June 18.
 Here's what happens under the different modes: